1. 6.11 The popover attribute

 </article>

 If a popovertargetaction attribute is not specified, the default action will be to toggle the associated popover.
 The following shows how only specifying the popovertarget attribute on its invoking button can toggle a manual popover between its opened and closed states.
-A manual popover will not light dismiss:
+A manual popover will not respond to light dismiss or close requests:

 <input type="button" popovertarget="foo" value="Toggle the popover">